dbousfie/4212syllabus/syllabus.md

 inequality as we deepen our understandings of multiple perspectives -- whatever our backgrounds, experiences, or positions.

-## Contingency plan for an in-person class pivoting to 100% online learning

-In the event of a COVID-19 resurgence during the course that necessitates the course delivery moving away from face-to-face interaction, affected course content will be delivered entirely online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
-The grading scheme will not change.
-Any remaining assessments will also be conducted online as determined by the course instructor.

 ## Late Assignments - Formal Guidelines

 Late papers will be accepted, but will be subject to a late penalty of